suvdzul/Reproduce-RNN-paper/REPRO_LOG.md

 After the exclusions were applied I had 503758 records, which was then aggregated by averaging for each variable, for each time step, for each stay.
 After aggregation, there were a total of 486430 observations for the cohort of 21894 admissions.

+For labevents, I originally had  records for the cohort.
+The following exclusions were applied:
+- exclude records that are 48h after admission -  records
+- exclude N/A charttime - none
+- exclude N/A value and valuenum- none

+After the exclusions were applied I had  records, which was then aggregated by averaging for each variable, for each time step, for each stay.
+After aggregation, there were a total of  observations for the cohort of 21894 admissions.

 ## Conclusion(s) regarding reproducibility

 Highlight specific challenges faced during the reproduction attempt which could be improved upon in the future.